munkhdorj-m/Python-exercise-22-File-Handling/README.md

 **Example**

-      Inside story.txt: "This file can have anything"<br/>
+      Inside story.txt: "This file can have anything"
       Output: "This file can have anything"

 ---